djianpost/youtube-negativity/index.md

 ![neg_title_like](assets/img/neg_title_like.png){:class="img-responsive"}

 We can observe from these plots that the delta like curve overlaps more with the delta sia curve, meaning that negativity might have a more significant impact on the number of likes.
-But at the same time, like is a variable that fluctuates way more.
+But at the same time, likes are usually fluctuating more as it is not a viarable that can be defined automatically such as views, but simply on the motivation of a viewer (a viewer that clicks on the video will not always gives his opinion on it with like/dislike).

 _Great !
 But... what can I conclude from that ?_